ChenxiangMA/deep_spike_learning_with_local_classifiers/README.md

-This repository contains a PyTorch implementation for the paper [Deep Spike Learning with Local Classifiers](https://ieeexplore.ieee.org/document/9837810), IEEE Transactions on Cybernatics, 2022.
+This repository contains a PyTorch implementation for the paper [Deep Spike Learning with Local Classifiers](https://ieeexplore.ieee.org/document/9837810), IEEE Transactions on Cybernetics, 2022.

 ### Dependencies
 - torch v1.0.1